jeffqchen/Diamond-Monster-3D-VRAM-Expansion/README.md

 #### Pin Header Soldering Tips

-- Place male header over a female header.
+- Place male header over an unused female header.
 - Push the male header into the female with the holes on a RAM module PCB

 The following technique will make sure the pins are soldered straight.
 Otherwise rows of pins might buckle under heat and the row spacing becoming too tight.